OrionOregano/Boss-Fight-Simulator/README.md

 This is the program made by the Javastrophe group for Chula's Information and Communication Engingeering program's Advanced Computer Programming Course, it is called "Boss Fight".
+It is a text-based turn-based RPG that outputs text inside the terminal.
 In this program, you pick 3 characters who will fight various foes.
 You can even create your own character to join the fight.
-It takes place inside the terminal, basically a text adventure.

 Create a party of three heroes as you venture into the throes of battle.
 Choose pre-built, or make your own.
 With 3 unique bosses to fight, can you overcome this challenge?
 Run the file "RunGame.bat" to run the game